anarieldesign/liber-custom-post-type/README.md

 # liber-custom-post-type
-custom post type plugin for our WordPress Theme Liber
+Custom post type plugin for our WordPress Theme Liber